 Grandparents love to spoil their grandchildren, right?
-Of course they do — it’s part of the job description.
+You bet — it’s part of the job description.
 Sometimes, though, extenuating family circumstances create a situation in which grandparents like you are kept from seeing their grandchildren as often as they would like, if at all.

 Here at The LaMantia Law Firm we might not be grandparents ourselves, but we all have children, and we know how much they love interacting with Grandma and Grandpa, and how much Grandma and Grandpa enjoy that time as well.
 We understand, and we are here to help.